rhaiscript/book/src/patterns/enums.md

 });
 ```

-Then it is a simple matter to match an enum via the `switch` expression:
+Then it is a simple matter to match an enum via the `switch` expression.

 ```c , no_run
 // Assume 'value' = 'MyEnum::Baz("hello", true)'